-4.2.1 Documentation
+8.2.1 Documentation

-Information will be hand recorded on standardized Field Logs and Chain of Custody (COC) forms, which are scanned and electronically filed in a dedicated project folder on a secure server.
+Information will be hand recorded on standardized Field Logs and Chain of Custody (COC) forms, which are scanned and electronically filed.
 The COC forms will accompany all samples.
 A Field Log will be kept for each sampling site with the details of the date, time, personnel, purpose of visit, weather, conditions observed, samples collected, and actions performed.
 Photographs may be used to document field conditions and samples.